bill-ahmed/qbit-matUI/README.md

 Under `src/assets/` there are two files: `config.json` and `config.prod.json`.
 This will store general configuration, such as the delimeter used when parsing file paths (Unix vs. Windows).

 ### HTTP Config
-Under `src/assets/` there are two files: `http_config.json` and `http_config.prod.json`.
-During the production build, the former is replaced with the latter file.

 If you wish to configure your endpoints and other data for dev/prod, do so here.